cs50/ap-2020/curriculum/understanding_technology/multimedia/notes/index.md

     - "Does this leaf really need this many shades of green"
       - Replaces bits with only a few colors giving an approximation
       - I will not be able to know how clear the sky used to be from this information
+      - In situations where minimizing data size or transmission time is maximally important, lossy compression algorithms are typically chosen.

 ## Image File Formats